SixTrack/pysixdesk/README.md

 ## Environment

-The native environment of pySixDesk is CERN's `lxplus` login service.
-Hence, pySixDesk embeds built-in commands for:
+The native environment of pySixDesk is CERN's `lxplus` login service; the guidelines in the following will assume that this is the case. pySixDesk embeds built-in commands for:
    * `AFS` and `openAFS` for disk storage;
    * `kerberos`, for login and user identification;
    * `htcondor`, as batch service native at CERN;
    * `BOINC`, as additional batch service for long-term, large simulation campaigns;
    * `sqlite`, for the database monitoring the progress of jobs and storing data;
    * `python3`, as main language.
-On `lxplus`, it can be loaded via `scl enable rh-python36 bash` (please see https://cern.service-now.com/service-portal/article.do?n=KB0000730 for more information).

 In case of using pySixDesk on a local machine, please make sure that all these packages are available;

 ## How to use

 pySixDesk is a library of utilities and it does not provide a user workspace.
 Hence, please keep separated the library from your own workspace.

+### How to download
 pySixDesk is still under development.
 Hence, the best is to download it as a git package:
-   1. got to https://github.com/SixTrack/pysixdesk and fork the project;
+   1. go to https://github.com/SixTrack/pysixdesk and fork the project;
    1. clone it to your local file system:
    ```shell
 git clone https://github.com/SixTrack/pysixdesk.git
 ```

-In case you need to perform some development, it is common practice with git repositories to:
+In case you need to perform some development, it is common practice with git repositories to track your changes under a branch in your git fork and, once you are happy with the changes, make a request to apply them also upstream, such that every other user can profit from your contribution:
    1. add the `upstream` main project: ```git remote add upstream git@github.com:SixTrack/pysixdesk.git```
    1. develop on a new branch: ```git checkout -b <myBranch>```
    1. when the development is over, create a pull request via the web-interface of `github.com`.

 ### Shell set-up
 It is recommended to use pySixDesk from the python shell.
+Please remember to use python3.
+On `lxplus`, python3 is not available by default at login, but it can be easily loaded via the command:
+`scl enable rh-python36 bash`
+(please see https://cern.service-now.com/service-portal/article.do?n=KB0000730 for more information)

-In order to use the library, it is essential to declare in the python terminal the path where the `pysixdesk` package can be found.
+In order to use the library, it is essential to declare in your live python environment the path where the `pysixdesk` package can be found.
-This can be accomplished adding the path to the `pysixdesk` package to the `PYTHONPATH` environment variable (```$pysixdesk_path``` is the full path to pysixdesk), eg:
+This can be accomplished adding the path to the `pysixdesk` package to the `PYTHONPATH` environment variable (in the following, ```$pysixdesk_path``` is the full path to pysixdesk), eg:
 ```shell
 export PYTHONPATH=$PYTHONPATH:$pysixdesk_path/lib
 ```